ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 Note: If you run the `config_mysql.bat` script on an existing system YOU MAY LOSE HISTORICAL LOG DATA.

+- Record the release to the instrument (add to list in [Instrument Releases](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information))

+- Make sure these [tests are performed](server-release-tests), these are items we have missed in the past.

 ## Install IBEX Client